AnyBlok/anyblok_wms_base/doc/core_concepts.rst

           for more details.

-Apparitions are similar to Arrivals in that they create previously untracked :ref:`physobj_model`, but they are meant to be used in inventory assessments: they represent the fact that some :ref:`physobj_model` have been discovered, with no known explanation.
+Apparitions are similar to Arrivals in that they create previously untracked :ref:`Physical Objects <physobj_model>`, but they are meant to be used in inventory assessments: they represent the fact that some :ref:`Physical Objects <physobj_model>` have been discovered, with no known explanation.

-In concrete applications, Apparitions would typically be optionally tied to some higher level Inventory Model that would be backing some user interface while grouping and maybe creating them (Anyblok / Wms Base does not currently provide such Inventories).
+In concrete applications, Apparitions would typically be optionally tied to some higher level Inventory Model that would be backing some user interface while grouping and maybe creating them.
+Anyblok / Wms Base 0.8 does not provide such Inventories, but there are :ref:`plans to include them in a new optional Blok <improvement_inventory>`.

 Apparitions are always in the ``done`` :ref:`state <op_states>`, as other states don't make sense in their case.
+In other words, only direct creations in the ``done`` :ref:`state <op_states>` are allowed.

 Apparitions are irreversible in the sense of :ref:`op_cancel_revert_obliviate`.